MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-pricing-scenarios.md

 - One participant on VOIP (inbound to Matias)x 10 x 0.004 per participant per minute= $0.04
 - One participant on PSTN (inbound to Cole)x 10 x 0.013 per participant per minute= $0.13
 - Cost to record= 20 x $0.002 per minute = $0.04
-- Omnichannel for Customer Service bot does not introduce additional ACS charges.
+- Omnichannel for Customer Service bot does not introduce additional Azure Communication Services charges.

 * Mae's participation is is charged based on her Teams license.

 **Total cost for the call**: $0.44 + $0.04 + $0.04+ $ 0.13 + applicable Teams charges = $0.65 + applicable Teams charges

-### Pricing example: Inbound call from the customer through a phonecall, call is escalated to a human agent from an IVR bot
+### Inbound: Customer calls from a mobile, call is escalated to a human agent from an IVR bot

 Mae calls your US toll-free number (acquired from Communication Services) from her mobile.
 Customer Service routes the call landing on the Azure Communication Services to a Power Virtual Agents IVR bot.
 Mae interacts with the bot for 2 minutes.
 The bot then escalates the call to a human agent, Matias.
 The call lasts for 8 minutes.

    > [!div class=mx-imgBorder]
    > ![Pricing example 3.](media/vc-pricing-3.png "Inbound call from customer through Teams")